antonelladivirgilio/prueba/README.md

     There are 5 browser options to run the test:
     * Chrome
     * Edge
+    * Electron
     * Firefox
-    * Electron
     * Webkit (to check IOS Support)

-2. Select one option and wait for the test to be completed
+4. Select one option and smash the `Start E2E Testing in {yourBrowserSelection}` button
+5. Click on `currency_exchange_app.cy.js` and enjoy watching the tests running
+6. After the test has finished, you can switch the browser selection to run the test in others browsers

 ### Running E2E test in the terminal
 1. There are 3 scripts to run the tests in the terminal and each script runs the tests for the different browsers